KDAB/hotspot/README.md

    2 - Disallow kernel profiling for unpriv
 ```

-To workaround this limitation, hotspot can run perf itself with elevated privileges.
+To workaround this limitation, Hotspot can run perf itself with elevated privileges.

 ### Export File Format

-The current data export is limited to a format that can only be read back by hotspot of the same
+The current data export is limited to a format that can only be read back by Hotspot of the same
 version.
 This makes interop with other visualization tools quasi impossible.
 This is known and
 will get improved in the future.
 Most notably support for export to web viewers such as
 [perfetto](https://perfetto.dev/) or the [Mozilla profiler](https://profiler.firefox.com/) is